bcked/bcked-adapters/README.md

 ## License

-This the code and data within this repository is released under the [GNU General Public License, Version 3](LICENSE).
+The code and data within this repository is released under the [GNU General Public License, Version 3](LICENSE).
-The logos are property of respective copyright holders, used under fair use or with permissions.
+The icons are property of respective copyright holders, used under fair use or with permissions.

-If you have any concerns regarding the license or code, data and logos in this repository, please [contact us](mailto:contact@bcked.com).
+If you have any concerns regarding the license or code, data and icons in this repository, please [contact us](mailto:contact@bcked.com).

 ## Legal Notice